List of Hiberno-Saxon illuminated manuscripts

-Hiberno-Saxon manuscripts are those manuscripts made in Ireland and Great Britain from about 500 CE to about 900 CE in England, but later in Ireland and elsewhere, or those manuscripts made on the continent in scriptoria founded by Hiberno-Scottish or Anglo-Saxon missionaries and which are stylistically similar to the manuscripts produced in Ireland and Britain.
-It is almost impossible to separate Anglo-Saxon, Irish, Scottish and Welsh art at this period, especially in manuscripts; this art is therefore called Insular art.
+Hiberno-Saxon manuscripts are those manuscripts made in Ireland and Great Britain from about 500 to about 900 in England, but later in Ireland and elsewhere, or those manuscripts made on the continent in scriptoria founded by Hiberno-Scottish or Anglo-Saxon missionaries and which are stylistically similar to the manuscripts produced in Ireland and Britain.
+It is almost impossible to separate Anglo-Saxon, Irish, Scottish, and Welsh art at this period, especially in manuscripts; this art is therefore called Insular art.
 See specifically Insular illumination and also Insular script.
 For English manuscripts produced after 900, see the List of illuminated Anglo-Saxon manuscripts.